By Cynthia Hampton

 Some people, after leaving the Watchtower organization ask, “Where else can we go?”
 This inevitably comes up because the Watchtower has so effectively indoctrinated their followers that there is no place to go except the Watchtower organization.
 For those of you who are at that point, I invite you to read this article: Where Else Can We Go?

-I’ve been a Christian now for over 26 years and Jesus has been Lord of my life.
-So here we are, in 2008, and I currently moderate three Yahoo!
-Groups.
+I’ve been a Christian now for over 30 years and have never been happier since becoming a Christian and knowing who the true Jesus Christ is.
+I’ve been running a support group for former Jehovah’s Witnesses since 2002 and do quite a bit of online ministry through Facebook and Yahoo Groups.
 I’m thrilled that the Internet and all the ministries here have been able to educate and inform so many about the false doctrines of the Watchtower organization.
 Praise God!